guides16 min read

 Pokerbase

 What it is: A poker tracking app (iOS, Android) combining bankroll tracking, hand recording, hand replayer, and social features.
-The most technically ambitious app in the adjacent competitor space.
-(Last verified March 2026.)
+One of the more technically ambitious apps in this space.
+Free to download, but it is freemium — several features and its top tier require a paid subscription.

 At-table speed: Modern, well-designed interface with hand recording and a visual replayer.
 The breadth of features means hand logging is one of several priorities rather than the sole focus.